Apeksh742/MovieSuggestionBot/README.md

-# MovieRecommendationBot
+# MovieSuggestionBot
-A simple bot made using AWS Amazon Lex to recommend movies to its users.
+A simple bot made using AWS Amazon Lex to suggest some good movies to its users.

 ### What is Amazon Lex?